-Whether you call them brownie cake pops or brownie balls, brownie truffles, or brownie bombs, this brownie bites recipe is super simple and lots of fun.
-We upped our game by making our recipe chocolate dipped brownie bites so they could be pirate cannonballs to go with our pirate party theme.
-If you love a chewy brownie, you’ll love these!
+This brownie bites recipe is super simple and lots of fun!
+Whether you call them brownie cake pops or brownie balls, brownie truffles, or brownie bombs, you’ll love these brownies by making them chocolate dipped brownie bites!
+(We used them as pirate cannonballs to go with our pirate party theme.)
+If you love a chewy brownie and brownies fudgy, you’ll love these!

 What are brownie bites?